Modular form: Line bundles

+The intuition is that, for a modular form f of weight two, the one-form f(z)dz is invariant under the action of the modular group.
+At the cusps this gives a logarithmic differential, while cusp forms give holomorphic differentials.

+The dimensions of spaces of modular forms can be computed using the Riemann–Roch theorem.

+This interpretation is analogous to the role of homogeneous polynomials on projective space.
+Such polynomials are not ordinary functions on projective space, because they change by a scalar factor when the underlying vector is rescaled.
+Geometrically, they are interpreted as sections of line bundles.
+Modular forms behave similarly: except in weight zero, their transformation law prevents them from being ordinary functions on a modular curve, but allows them to be interpreted as sections of powers of the Hodge bundle.

 Rings of modular forms

 For a subgroup Γ of the SL(2, Z), the ring of modular forms is the graded ring generated by the modular forms of Γ. In other words, if M_{k}(Γ) is the vector space of modular forms of weight k, then the ring of modular forms of Γ is the graded ring $M(\Gamma) = \bigoplus_{k > 0} M_k(\Gamma)$.

 Rings of modular forms of congruence subgroups of SL(2, Z) are finitely generated due to a result of Pierre Deligne and Michael Rapoport.
 Such rings of modular forms are generated in weight at most 6 and the relations are generated in weight at most 12 when the congruence subgroup has nonzero odd weight modular forms, and the corresponding bounds are 5 and 10 when there are no nonzero odd weight modular forms.

 More generally, there are formulas for bounds on the weights of generators of the ring of modular forms and its relations for arbitrary Fuchsian groups.